Congresox talabonoides

-The Indian pike conger (Congresox talabonoides, also known as the common eel, the conger-pike eel, the daggertooth pike-conger, and the Indian putyekanipa) is an eel in the family Muraenesocidae (pike congers).
+Congresox talabonoides, the Indian pike conger, common eel, conger-pike eel, daggertooth pike-conger or Indian putyekanipa, is an eel in the family Muraenesocidae (pike congers).
 It was described by Pieter Bleeker in 1853.
 It is a marine, tropical eel which is known from the Indo-Western Pacific, including Somalia, India, Sri Lanka, Indonesia, the Philippines, Hong Kong and Taiwan.
 It dwells at a depth range of 800 to 875 m, and inhabits soft sediments in coastal waters and estuaries.
 Males can reach a maximum total length of 250 cm, but more commonly reach a TL of 180 cm.

-The Indian pike conger is amphidromous; spawning is reported in India to occur in April–May and September–October.
+Congresox talabonoides is amphidromous; spawning is reported in India to occur in April–May and September–October.
 Its diet consists of bony fish, shrimp, and other benthic crustaceans.
 It is a commercial fish in markets, and is mostly sold fresh.